MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/eDiscoveryLegacyFunctionalityRetirement.md

 **eDiscovery Legacy Functionality Retirement**

-Over the years, Microsoft has added eDiscovery functionality that no longer effectively offers an experience that provides access to content stored in Office 365.
-We've been working hard to incorporate the most current and powerful eDiscovery functionality in the [Microsoft 365 compliance center](https://compliance.microsoft.com).
-This allows organizations to respond to legal, internal, and other document requests for content across many Office 365 services.
+Over the years, Microsoft has provided eDiscovery tools that let you search, preview, and export email content from Exchange Online.
+However, these tools no longer offer an effective way to search for non-Exchange content in other Office 365 services, such as SharePoint Online and Office 365 Groups.
+To address this, Microsoft offers other eDiscovery tools that help you search for a wide variety of Office 365 content.
+And we've been working hard to incorporate the most current and powerful eDiscovery functionality in the [Microsoft 365 compliance center](https://compliance.microsoft.com).
+This allows organizations to respond to legal, internal, and other document requests for content across many Office 365 services, including Exchange Online.

-As a result of this new and improved eDiscovery functionality in the Microsoft 365 compliance center, we're retiring the following eDiscovery-related features and functionality:
+As a result of this new and improved eDiscovery functionality in the Microsoft 365 compliance center, we're retiring the following eDiscovery-related features and functionality related to searching for email content:

 - [In-Place eDiscovery](https://docs.microsoft.com/exchange/security-and-compliance/in-place-ediscovery/in-place-ediscovery) and [In-Place Holds](https://docs.microsoft.com/exchange/security-and-compliance/create-or-remove-in-place-holds) in the Exchange admin center.